Dieau/Fdf/README.md

 ![Screenshot](/img/bonus.png)

 For my project, i chose to implement a Commands Menu, helping the user to navigate and making the project more intuitive to use.

 Then, i included some more key handlings for different types of zooms, translation, and rotation, trying to bring some life into my projection.

 I had a lot of fun doing this project, discovering graphics and the use of libs, and i can't wait to dive deeper into it!

+# Final Result : 125/100